reisblucas/frontend-portal/README.md

 ## About

 Frontend project developed by Bluestorm Software to test the candidate abilities and a API doc was available in the test period.
-The test was based on:
+How I did it in my free time, my focus was to turn it scalable and clean.

+### Prerequisites

 - Login
   - Validate login field restrictions(username and password) and your respective endpoint responses(error and success)